christopherpiecuch/bayesCONUS/README.md

 This code was generated to produce the results presented in the main text of:

-Piecuch, C. G.,  “The Rate of U.S. Coastal Sea-Level Rise Doubled in the Past Century”, xxx.
+Piecuch, C. G.,  “The Rate of U.S. Coastal Sea-Level Rise Doubled in the Past Century”, AGU Advances, 2025AV002018.

 Please cite this reference when using this code.